Tips To Spring Clean Your Ohio 529 Plan

 Spring finally sprung for 2022, even if it doesn’t always seem that way with our Ohio weather.

-For 2021, spring finally sprung on March 20!
 As you shake off the winter blahs, your thoughts may turn to spring cleaning.
 When you start your improvement projects in and around your house, be sure to take some time to review your children’s accounts with Ohio’s 529 Plan, CollegeAdvantage.
-Some college savings spring cleaning you can do in 2021 can include updating your two-factor authentication, saving strategies, investment options, and going green to keep more clutter from your home.
+Some college savings spring cleaning you can do in 2022 can include updating your two-factor authentication, saving strategies, investment options, and going green to keep more clutter from your home.

-It’s critical that you take steps to protect your information on the Internet.
-In 2017, Ohio’s 529 Plan implemented the cybersecurity measure of two-factor authentication to protect your valuable college savings account information from phishing attacks and identity theft.
+One critical step to take is protecting your information on the Internet.
+Several years ago, Ohio’s 529 Plan took steps to add extra cybersecurity to your account by implementing two-factor authentication.
+This measure will protect your valuable college savings account information from phishing attacks and identity theft.
 If it’s been a while since you’ve logged into your CollegeAdvantage Direct 529 Plan account, please make sure that your phone number is up-to-date.
 Your phone number is necessary to set up two-factor authentication, as you will receive either a SMS text to receive your PIN (Personal Identification Number) or an automated outbound call.